-This paper presents a fully working prototype that can replace the existing system of voting passes in the Netherlands which removes the necessity of sending paper voting passes to all Dutch citizens that are eligible to vote.
+This thesis presents a fully working prototype that can substitute the existing system of voting passes in the Netherlands for a digital one.
+It removes the necessity of sending paper voting passes to all Dutch citizens that are eligible to vote and improves the counting of votes due to less manual labor.

 Using multiple open source libraries and frameworks we were able to integrate the ePassport standard with blockchain technology by signing blockchain transactions using the chip present in travel documents.
 This project is the first in the world to show this possibility.
-The combination of ePassport and blockchain guarantees that only with a valid traveling document a voter can redeem his vote.
-The combination of fully open-source code and the natural transparency of blockchain technology creates a fully transparent system, which is a necessity in order to build trust for the system.
+The digital voting pass is stored on the blockchain, which acts as a tamper-proof database.
+The combination of ePassport and blockchain guarantees that only with a valid travel document a voter can redeem his vote.

+Combining fully open-source code and the natural transparency of blockchain technology creates a fully transparent system, which is a necessity in order to build trust for the system.
+Because of the usage of a decentralized setup of the blockchain the system has no single point of failure.
 Furthermore, the system simplifies the redeeming of suffrage and increases accuracy of voter turn-out, which improves the detection of fraud within elections.
-By developing an Android app, we presented how the system could be used in polling stations.
+By developing an Android app, we presented a working prototype of how the system could be used in polling stations.

-By conducting literature review, we showed that the key aspects of the system are very secure, better analysis by security experts is still required for confirmation.
-While the system performs very well in a small testing environment, it has some scalability issues.
-These issues can largely addressed by splitting the system up into parts and further optimization of the blockchain.
+With a literature review, we showed that the key aspects of the proposed system are secure.
+Better analysis by security experts is still required in order to confirm this conclusion.
+Even though the system performs very well in a small testing environment, it has some scalability issues.
+These issues can be largely addressed by splitting the system up into parts and by realizing further optimization of the blockchain.